 In no way is this article a propaganda condemning landlords and estate agents, there are millions of decent landlords with good work ethic and millions of bad tenants.

 However, in no other country does it happen as often or nearly in such a large scale than it does in London, the UK.
 This study by Citizen Advice Bureau found that 16% of all privately rented properties in the UK are physically unsafe for tenants to live in.
 This totals around £5.6 billion in rent paid.
 We can only imagine how much more are conducting unruly practices of lesser severity.

 With the digital age and everything being internet-driven, it’s easy to fall prey to scammy websites and companies.

 Get familiar with the basic landlord and tenant laws and responsibilities before you go hunting for properties.
-We recommend to seek help from Shelter.
-Shelter empowers tenants and provides assistance with housing, homelessness and asylums.
+We recommend seeking help from Shelter.
+Shelter empowers tenants and provides assistance with housing, homelessness, and asylums.